jh-ng/DBTT_G7T7_ResourceAllocation/README.md

 - **Random Forest** and **Linear Regression** are used to predict daily earnings based on the movie’s attributes and historical data.
 - The model features include budget, distributor, genre, MPAA rating, runtime, theaters, and date-based features (year, month, etc.).
-- The **Random Forest model** is chosen as the best performing model based on evaluation metrics such as Mean Absolute Error (MAE).
+- Both models will be evaluated and compared based on evaluation metrics such as Mean Absolute Error (MAE) to determine which one performs better.
+- The better-performing model will be selected for further use.

 ## Implementation Details